ishanpranav/econ-11-economics-of-global-business/README.md

-# econ-11-economics-of-global-business
+# Economics of Global Business

-A collection of problem set solutions for NYU ECON 11 Economics of Global Business
+This is a collection of problem set solutions for the NYU ECON 11 Economics of Global Business course.